SoraKumo001/cloudflare-ogp/README.md

 ## customization

-You can customise what you see by editing `src/index.tsx`
+You can customize what you see by editing `src/index.tsx`